BastiHz/2048/README.md

 ## Info

-This project is licensed under the GPLv3.
+This project is licensed under the MIT license.
 See LICENSE.txt for details.